elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/course_checklist.md

 folder: the_handbook
 ---

-Please consult the following guide and checklist for managing your course on blackboard.
+Please consult the following guide and checklist for managing your course on Quercus.

 ## Before Opening Your Course to Students
 Consider: